Any links on this page that lead to products on Amazon are affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Is it Hard to String a Racquet?

-Yeah, it’s pretty hard.
-A drop weight stringing machine is basically one of the best investments you, a tennis player, will ever make on a sport.
+For some, a drop weight stringing machine is one of the best investments you, a tennis player, will ever make.

 What is the Best String Pattern?